-So, let me just say this, chest-beating, bigoted, rapey, compassion-hating, war-mkngering, corporate kleptocrat, go fuck yourself.
+So, let me just say this, you chest-beating, bigoted, rapey, compassion-hating, war-mongering, corporate kleptocrat: Go.
+Fuck.
+Yourself.
+Please-and-thank-you.

 See?
 See how much more real the shit just got?

-Maybe in the ivory tower being flowery and glib in dancing around how you really feel scores you points on the scale of wit and decorum.
-Yeah, fuck that.
-In the real world, where people are so unabashedly assholing-over the civilized world, someone’s got to let them know what’s what.
+Perhaps in the ivory tower being flowery and glib, dancing around how you really feel scores you points on the scale of wit and decorum.
+Well, fuck that.
+In the real world, where people are unabashedly assholing-over the civilized world, someone’s got to let them know what’s what.

-Conveying your true feelings when someone’s done you wrong is where profanity comes in most handy.
+Conveying your true feelings when someone’s done you wrong is where profanity comes in handy.
 Let’s say you are pissed off and music is your medium.
 Who would you rather use as your voice: Kenny G or Rage Against the Machine?
 Rage, right?
-Public Enemy and Ice T were way more effective messengers of the anger and frustration at the disenfranchisement of African Americans than Lionel Richie or Luther Vandross would ever have been.
+Public Enemy and Ice T are way more honest messengers of the disenfranchised reality of African American life than Lionel Richie or Luther Vandross.

-If someone’s taken a dump in your Cheerios, nothing short of a good ole’, down-home “fuck you” will do to really let ‘em know how you feel about it.
-It’s language at its motherfucking finest, unassailable perfection.
+If someone’s taken a dump in your Cheerios, nothing short of a good ole’, down-home “fuck you” will do to really let the world know how you feel about it.
+It is utilizing language at its motherfucking finest, most unassailable perfection.